Doomsday: Odd Months

 Example: what is this year's New Year's Day (January 1st)?

-Answer: Doomsday 2014 is Friday, and since this is not a leap year, January 3rd is Friday.
-Go back 2 days, and January 1st is Wednesday.
+Answer: Doomsday 2015 is Saturday, and since 2015 is not a leap year, January 3rd is Saturday.
+Go back 2 days, and January 1st is Thursday.
 Simple, eh?
 Thanks, Bob.